jlucasnsilva/nolib/README.md

 # No Lib

-> What kind of lib throws everythin in the header file?
+> What kind of lib throws everything in the header file?
 > Nolib.
 Nolib at all.
 >
 > -- Gus Fring